SivakumarPalanikumarC/Task-5-Slider-images/README.md

 # Task-5-Slider-images
-     This is the automatic slider image transition effect using JavaScript in a HTML file.
+     This is the automatic slider image transition effect using JavaScript in a HTML file and output screenshots.